ClemensElflein/openmower.de/content/en/docs/Conversion-Guide/2-robot-modification/robot-specific-guides/YardForce-Classic-500/index.md

-## Step 5: First Startup
+## Step 2.4.5: First Startup

-Congratulations that you have made it this far.
-Now comes the fun part — starting it all up!
+It's time to power the robot up by hitting the switch at the back of the robot.

 {{% alert title="Warning" color="warning" %}}
 If you see / smell anything unexpected, turn the switch off **immediately!**